 In the solfege system, you can raise or lower the pitch of a note by a semi-tone (half-step) by changing the vowel in the syllable.

 For more detail on chromatic notes and the full list of syllables for sharps and flats that you can use to sing melodies with raised or lowered pitches, check out this helpful resource.

 This type of solfege allows us to adjust solfege syllables to fit a minor key.
 In this method, “do” still represents the tonic of the minor key.
 The lowered 3rd, 6th, and 7th scale degrees are represented by the syllables “me”, “le”, and “te”, respectively, rather than with the usual “mi”, “la”, and “ti” found in major keys:

 La-based minor may take a little bit of getting used to for those that have become accustomed to always beginning with “do”, but is powerful in its simplicity once you get used to it.

 La-based minor is based on the idea that each major scale has a relative minor scale that goes with it.
-We can use the accidental-free A-minor scale to assign solfege syllables to the degrees of minor keys.
+We can use the A natural minor scale to assign solfege syllables to the degrees of minor keys.
 “La” is assigned to the first scale degree of the minor scale, and there is no need to change any of the syllables, as the A-minor scale has no accidentals.
 The solfege representation becomes la ti do re mi fa sol la.
 Try playing this on a piano or other instrument while singing along with the solfege syllables: